8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230101/content.md

 On the second check, I targeted the multi-factor fund, which was up the previous day, so I went with the market price (fractional shares), 2 cents over, and 1 percent down.
 Two of the three executed.

 I also received the last dividends of the year and put those to work where I could.
+Finally, I cashed out my reward points on the primary credit card.

 ## Allocations